pipe01/FelipeMartinez-SDK/README.md

 To run the tests you must clone this repository, then run `pnpm i` or `npm i` to install all required dependencies.

-You can now run `pnpm test` or `npm run test` to run all tests.
+You can now run `pnpm test` or `npm test` to run all tests.
 Note that you must provide an API key through the "TOKEN" environment variable.